sensedeep/custom-metrics/README.md

 ]
 ```

 The span `period` property is the number of seconds in that span.
 The `samples` property specifies the number of data points to be captured.
-If you call emit() more frequently than the `period/samples` interval, CustomMetrics will agregate the extra values into the relevant span point value.
+If you call `emit()` more frequently than the `period/samples` interval, CustomMetrics will aggregate the extra values into the relevant span point value.

 Here is an example of a higher resolution set of spans that keep metric values for 1 minute, 5 minutes, 1 hour and 1 day.